OfficeDev/Microsoft-Teams-Samples/samples/graph-change-notification-team-channel-nodejs/nodejs/README.md

    ```bash
      ngrok http -host-header=rewrite 3978
    ```

-## Instruction for .env
-1. Provide MicrosoftAppId, MicrosoftAppPassword and MicrosoftAppTenantId in the .env that is created in Azure.
-2. Provide the ngrok url as  "BaseUrl" in appsetting on which application is running on.
-3. You should be having Base64EncodedCertificate and CertificateThumbprint value from *Create and install Self-Signed certificate* step.
-4. Use Certificate in "PEM" format and add path in this way "PRIVATE_KEY_PATH=PathName.pem" in .env file.

 ## Instruction for manifest
 1. Fill any GUID for <APP-ID>.
 You can also put your MicrosoftAppId here.